Kálmán Tihanyi: Berlin

 In 1928, Tihanyi went to Berlin, where the development of mechanical television involving Nipkow disks had already been begun by the German Post Office and the larger manufacturers.
 He set up his own laboratory in Berlin, where he made his first experimental picture tube with his younger brother, who also was an electrical engineer.
 The invention was received with enthusiasm by Telefunken and Siemens, but in the end, they opted to continue with the development of mechanical television.

-Then he was approached by the American Radio Corporation of America (RCA), contracted with him to purchase his patent, and began laboratory development of the image resolution tube.
-After a few months, the first well-functioning American camera tubes which based on Tihanyi's ideas were completed by Vladimir Zworykin at RCA, and the new television system was named the iconoscope.
+The American Radio Corporation of America (RCA) approached him and sought to purchase his patent.
+Laboratory development of the image resolution tube began, and after a few months, the first well-functioning American camera tubes based on Tihanyi's ideas were completed by Vladimir Zworykin at RCA.
+The new television system was named the iconoscope.